-Recommendation: We recommend that the total excess reimbursements, in the amount of \$3,600 for the years 2016 and 2017, be reimbursed to the Commonwealth.
+Recommendation: We recommend that the total excess reimbursements, in the amount of \$1,100 for the years 2018 and 2019, be reimbursed to the Commonwealth.
 A check in this amount, with interest compounded annually from date of receipt to date of repayment, at a rate earned by the pension fund, should be made payable to: Commonwealth of Pennsylvania and mailed to: Department of the Auditor General, Municipal Pension & Fire Relief Programs Unit, 321 Finance Building, Harrisburg, PA 17120.
 A copy of the interest calculation must be submitted along with the check.

-We also again recommend that pension fund officials establish adequate internal control procedures to ensure the accuracy of the data certified on future Certification Forms AG 490.
+We also again recommend that pension fund officials implement adequate internal control procedures, such as having at least two people review the data certified, to ensure the accuracy of the data certified on future Certification Forms AG 490.

-Management's Response: The small amount of incorrect data in this finding is largely due to continued reliance on outdated technology and a partial manual database that is due to be replaced by a new integrated pension, payroll and human resources system.
-In the interim and as a result of the prior state audit, we incorporated available technology to increase reliability of the existing database, reducing the error rate by 85% since the last audit period.
-The total number of inaccurate submissions in this audit period was for (3) individuals resulting in an excess reimbursement to the Fund of \$3,600.
+Management's Response: The small amount of incorrect data in this finding is largely due to continued reliance on outdated technology and a partial manual database.
+Replacement of the database has been delayed as a result of transition and integration issues.
+A new integrated pension, payroll and human resources system is partially complete.
+Completion of the new system is anticipated in the next 23 months.

+In the interim and as a result of prior state audits, we have continued to strengthen our internal process with available technology and dedicated additional staff to increase reliability of the existing database.
+These efforts have resulted in reducing the error rate over the last two audit periods by a combined 90%.
+The total number of inaccurate submissions for the current audit period was for two (2) individuals resulting in an excess reimbursement of \$1,100.
+The current excess dollar amount is an 80% reduction over previous periods.

-As indicated in the previous AG's audit, "although there were discrepancies noted in the information submitted, the City should be commended for its reporting given the large volume of data that must be annually included on Certification Form AG 490."
+As stated in previous and current AG audits, "although there were discrepancies in the information submitted, the City should again be commended for the steps taken to improve its reporting given the large volume of data that must be annually included on Certification Form AG 490."